 If you believe that you are unaffected by marketing and that the package that your products come in is irrelevant, you are sorely mistaken.
 Multiple studies have shown that the packaging is very important when choosing whether or not to buy a product.

 People at Box Co-Op give you some idea of how important branding is in this article packaging-university branding .
 But apart from the brand itself, colors are probably the biggest trigger.
 Even though you may not realize it, unconsciously we respond to colors.
 There are some colors which are associated with certain feelings and messages.
 Marketing specialists know this well and have been using it for a long time to affect us.
-Now you can get a glimpse into this strategy and compare it to your favorite products.
+Now you can get a glimpse into this strategy and compare it to your favorite products and custom boxes.

 Image Source: Flickr